 Secondary & Middle School Maths Teachers

-A normal online course delivered over several weeks-6 months is worth from 5-75 hrs depending on the course content and its objectives.
-Participants will not need to take time off, the course date is the START date only, end dates will be listed and course hours advertised.
+A normal online course is delivered over several weeks or up to 6 months in duration and is worth from 5-75 hrs depending on the course content and its objectives.
+Participants will not need to take time off, the course date is the START date only, end dates will be advertised with course hours.
+Learn more HERE.

 This course can be accessed 24/7 over a 16 week period.
 Due to the requirements of the course and the challenges of learning new software and work flows, participants will need to spread their involvement evenly over much of the 16 week period.